-These observations lead to further investigations whether there is a population of hepatocytes that possess a higher regenerative capacity[31,35,36,71].
-Wang et al[73] reported that a population of pericentral hepatocytes express the Wnt responsive gene Axin2 migrate towards the periportal region during homeostatis.
-This Axin2+ population also express hepatoblast marker Tbx3, and differentiate into Tbx3 negative hepatocytes.
-Furthermore, the Axin2+ population proliferate faster, are mostly diploid and their Axin2 expression is dependent on the Wnt signals provided by the endothelium at the central vein.
-This reawakened the streaming liver hypothesis proposed by Zajicek et al[74] 30 years ago, which hepatocytes from the portal region gradually advance towards the central region during homeostatis, but in this study, the stream starts from an opposite direction instead (Figure 2).
-However, recent studies showed that despite the presence of the Wnt activity in the pericentral hepatocytes, this population does not possess proliferative advantages over other hepatocyte population during homeostasis and acute injury[75].
-Instead, proliferation rate across the three acinar zones are similar and regeneration is contributed by hepatocytes with high level of telomerase expression[76].
+These observations require further follow-up investigation as to whether there is a population of hepatocytes that possess a higher regenerative capacity[31,35,36,71].
+Wang et al[73] reported that a population of pericentral hepatocytes that express the Wnt responsive gene Axin2 migrate towards the periportal region during homeostasis.
+This Axin2+ population also expresses the hepatoblast marker Tbx3, and differentiates into Tbx3-negative hepatocytes.
+Furthermore, the Axin2+ population proliferates faster, is mostly diploid and its Axin2 expression is dependent on the Wnt signals provided by the endothelium at the central vein.
+This reawakened the streaming liver hypothesis proposed by Zajicek et al[74] 30 years ago, which claims that hepatocytes from the portal region gradually advance towards the central region during homeostasis.
+In this study, however, the stream starts from the opposite direction instead (Figure 2).
+However, recent studies showed that despite the presence of Wnt activity in the pericentral hepatocytes, this population does not possess proliferative advantages over other hepatocyte populations during homeostasis and acute injury[75].
+Instead, proliferation rates across the three acinar zones are similar, and regeneration is performed by hepatocytes with high levels of telomerase expression[76].